Get started with Azure Cosmos DB for NoSQL using Python

 main()

-The preceding code imports modules that you'll use in the rest of the article.
+The preceding code imports modules used in the rest of the article.

 Connect to Azure Cosmos DB for NoSQL